 Net stop spooler

-You can try above steps if you think print spooler is not responding to your print commands and print is not happening when printer is fine physically (No paper jam or any error indications on printer hardware).
-These methods will help to clear the pending print jobs (print queue) also.
+3) You can try below steps if you think print spooler is not responding to your print commands and print is not happening when the printer is fine physically (No paper jam or any error indications on printer hardware).
+This method will help to clear the pending print jobs (print queue) and hanging spooler service.

-Go to C -> Windows -> System32 -> Spool -> Printers and delete all files in side this folder.
-This is the location printers spool documents before sending to printers.
-Once you delete these files, print queue will be cleared.
+Go to C -> Windows -> System32 -> Spool -> Printers and delete all files inside this folder.
+This is the location that OS keeps the printing jobs before sending to printers.
+Once you deleted these files, print queue will be cleared.
+The same location is applicable for the latest Windows 10 and 8.1 too.

 Select ‘Restart the Service’ in Subsequent Failures field.
 So, it will try restarting print spooler service whenever it fails.

-So, check the RPC service in services and make sure it’s already started.
+So, check the RPC service in services and make sure it’s already started, these methods are applicable for Windows 10,8.1 and 7 too.

-4) Last step which fixed for me is, wrong print driver installation.
-Yes, if you installed and assigned wrong driver to any of the network or local printer, you may face this print spooler stopping frequently problem.
-I think, by default windows XP or Vista tries to communicate with printer very often even if you don’t print.
-When printer and OS talk wrongly because of wrong driver installation, windows stop the print spooler service automatically to avoid any system issues.
-That is the reason print spooler stops very often.
+Yes, if you installed a completely unrelated wrong driver to any of the network or local printer, you may frequently face this print spooler stopping issue.
+By default Windows OS tries to communicate with all printers very often even if you don’t print on them.
+When printer and OS talk wrongly because of wrong driver installation, Windows stops the print spooler service automatically.

 Try these two methods,

-b) Make sure all printers are installed with proper drivers ( or at least with similar model)
+9) Make sure all printers are installed with proper drivers (or at least with similar model)

 Once I changed to correct print driver, it solve my problem very easily.